-Celebrating Adventures in Time And Relative Dimensions In Space!
+Celebrating Time And Relative Dimensions In Space!

 Now more than ever, we need your support!
 Become a Supporting Subscriber today.

 Well I've always enjoyed this story and this watching just reinforced that.
 Yeah, there are problems but I've always tended to overlook them.
 Part one, as almost all Colin stories aspire to, is inspiring and very, very good.
 THIS is the way to introduce a new villain and THIS is the way to treat the Rani.
 Every other appearance by her tends to reduce her to the I want to rule the world villainess one dimensional charcter.
 Here, she's very much a 3d character IMO.
 She doesn't want to rule the world, or change time or do anything that fools like Ming the Merciless and the Master and Dr Evil want to do: she has reasons and good ones.
 She is amoral but not totally evil and not for evil's sake.
 I still hate her for what she does to Luke and the others but not as much as I hate the Master for killing the dog and the dog's owner.
 I hate when they have animals die in media but whatever...

 The “Troughton Is My Doctor” (Doctor Who News and Opinion) blog is featuring Doctor Who: Podshock in their Podcastrovalva series which to my understanding will focus on Doctor Who podcasts.
 This is the first entry in that series and it features Doctor Who: Podshock.
 Below is a segment from the article.
 For the full piece, visit the linked entry on their site below.

 Podcastrovalva 1- Podshock | Doctor Who News and Opinion: "I started listening to Doctor Who podcasts during the storm-related hiatus of Podshock.
 However, since it has been back, it has been one I make sure to always listen to within a day or two of its release."